 Unfortunately, since having graduated from college in 2015, I've witnessed the number of parades that are still on the Westbank decrease even more.
 Cleopatra, Choctaw and Alla have since moved their routes to Uptown and Grela hasn't been parading since 2012, leaving NOMTOC and Adonis as the only Westbank parades that are rolling for the 2017 season.
 The biggest reason I see that these parades keep moving to the other side of the river is that they're not getting the local support anymore.
 Many Westbankers are either going to the Eastbank to see parades or are not going out at all.
 These Westbank parades were rolling through empty streets and they just couldn't support themselves if hardly anyone showed up to see them.
 The sense of coming together as community that I saw when I was younger just isn't happening anymore and it's hurting Mardi Gras for everyone on the Westbank.

 However, there can still be a future for Mardi Gras on the Westbank if the local communities from the Westbank, and even the Eastbank and beyond, come out to support the parades that are still here and are still running—Adonis and NOMTOC.
 As of this writing, Adonis is scheduled to roll on Saturday, February 18, at 11:45 a.m. and NOMTOC is planned for Saturday, February 25, at 10:45 a.m.
-Also, the Krewe of Athena has been planning and requesting to move its route from Metairie to Terrytown for the 2017 season.
+Also, the Krewe of Athena has been planning and requesting to move its route from Metairie to Terrytown for the 2017 season. *Editor's Note: a new Westbank parade, the Krewe of the Culinary Queens of New Orleans, is now rolling in 2022.

 The Uptown and Mid-City parades are a sight to behold, but we can't forget about the other parades that are putting in the effort to give us a fun Mardi Gras for everyone.
 It truly does hurt to see local communities no longer going out to the parades they once so loved to take part in.
 Go out and show your support for these parades so that, in the future, we as local Westbankers can still have a reason to bring our children out to have a real good "Carnival Time" on the Bestbank.